 3.5 Legal Requirements Before an Entity Can Give Valid Security

 Tennessee does not maintain any financial assistance or corporate benefit rules with respect to real estate assets.

 3.6 Formalities When a Borrower is in Default

 Tennessee allows judicial foreclosure and non-judicial foreclosure upon the default of a loan secured by a deed of trust or mortgage.
 Judicial foreclosure proceedings are rarely used, as most real estate financing is secured by a deed of trust that allows for power of sale through non-judicial foreclosure.

-A deed of trust or mortgage must be properly executed, acknowledged and recorded with the register of the county in which the realty affected is located.
-A properly recorded deed of trust or mortgage provides constructive notice to all persons and will establish priority over subsequent liens and interests.
-Careful drafting of the deed of trust should include provisions that accelerate the debt upon default and waive the right to redemption.
+A properly executed, acknowledged, and recorded deed of trust or mortgage provides constructive notice to all persons and will establish priority over subsequent liens and interests.

 3.7 Subordinating Existing Debt to Newly Created Debt

 The holder of a deed of trust or mortgage may consensually subordinate its lien by contract pursuant to a subordination agreement.
 The subordination agreement should be recorded in the same manner as the original deed of trust or mortgage in order to be valid against third parties.
 Taxes and mechanic’s liens, if certain requirements are followed, may also take priority over a recorded lien.